Welcome to Blacklines & Billables!

-The modern law firm is under intense pressure to innovate and harness the benefits of the latest legal and other enterprise technology (including AI and automation technology), adapt its business model to changes in the market for legal service (including the rise of larger, more self-sufficient in-house legal departments and non-traditional legal-service providers), navigate increasing fee pressure, respond to increased cybersecurity and privacy concerns, and manage a more tech-savvy, tech-demanding, and tech-dependent workforce
+The modern law firm is under intense pressure to innovate and harness the benefits of the latest legal and other enterprise technology (including AI and automation tools), adapt its business model to the changing market for legal service (including the rise of larger, more self-sufficient in-house legal departments and non-traditional legal-service providers), navigate increasing fee pressure, respond to increased cybersecurity and privacy concerns, and manage a more tech-savvy, tech-demanding, and tech-dependent workforce.

 With our Legal Tech & Innovation content, we strive to offer insightful coverage and commentary on key developments affecting the practices of today’s firms and to bring focus on as-of-yet unserved needs and other nagging issues that can–and should–drive future legal innovation.